 High-quality joint supplements are a great way to help support your horse’s defense against the degenerative process.
 Starting this program before your horse shows any sign of joint discomfort is the best way to prolong joint health and the peak performance that comes with it.

 Microscopic activity is going on in our horses’ joints every day, no matter what he’s doing.
 Healthy, well-formed and unstressed joints naturally maintain a fragile and complex balance between breakdown and repair of components.
-Imbalances can occur when the joint is physically stressed by work, an injury or age triggering an increased demand for joint-building nutrients that outstrips the natural supply.
+Imbalances can occur when the joint is physically stressed by work, an injury or age triggering an increased demand for joint-building components that outstrips the natural supply.
 This can lead to the progressive deterioration of joint cartilage, bone and soft tissues.

 Glucosamine, chondroitin sulfate and hyaluronic acid are substances that are naturally produced by the horse.
-Providing more of these joint nutrients in a supplement gives your horse the quantities needed to help offset the imbalances caused by the daily wear and tear that occurs in any training regimen.
-Controlled studies show that specific oral joint nutrients can give you the proactive advantage in supporting healthy joint cartilage, tendons and tissues.(9)
+Providing more of these joint components in a supplement gives your horse the quantities needed to help offset the imbalances caused by the daily wear and tear that occurs in any training regimen.
+Controlled studies show that specific oral joint ingredients can give you the proactive advantage in supporting healthy joint cartilage, tendons and tissues.(9)

 Daily Supplement and/or Injections?